-The richness of the air-fuel mixture with full closed to 1/4 throttle can be set by turning the pilot air screw "1".
+The richness of the air-fuel mixture with full closed to 1/8 throttle can be set by turning the pilot air screw "1".
 Turning in the pilot air screw will enrich the mixture at low speeds, and turning out it will lean out the mixture.

-Standard pilot air screw position 2-1/4 turns out 2-1/4 turns out
+Standard pilot air screw posi- tion 1-1/4 turns out 2-1/4 turns out (for reference only) --- --